 - Not meeting requirements for Satisfactory Academic Progress (SAP);

 - Receipt of financial aid from an outside source;

 - Changes in the student’s housing status (i.e., on- versus off-campus housing);

 - Discrepancies noted as a result of the verification process; and/or

 - Corrections made to the FAFSA by the student/parent

 How do I find out about my Financial Aid Offer?

-Award letters list the types and amounts of financial aid that make up the student’s financial aid offer for the academic year (fall and spring semesters).
+Award offers list the types and amounts of financial aid that make up the student’s financial aid package for the academic year (fall and spring semesters).
 Grant and scholarship eligibility are grouped together, separate from the student’s loan eligibility.
 The letter also includes a cost breakdown based on the student’s expected housing status.
 Both the cost and financial aid awards are broken out for the fall semester only, spring semester only and for the full school year.
 We subtract out the student’s financial aid eligibility from the cost to provide you with an estimated amount you will pay.
 Need to know more?
 Take a look at our video explaining the award letter.